Teaching Students to Ask Their Own Questions

 – 2012 Summer Seminar Participant

-The Right Question Institute’s second annual Summer Seminar offers an exciting, hands-on learning environment with opportunities to learn with fellow educators from a wide range of communities, learning environments, schools, grade levels and subject areas.
-The seminar will also offer specific thematic streams and time for small group learning opportunities based on professional focus and interest.
+The Right Question Institute’s third annual Summer Seminar offers an exciting, hands-on learning environment with opportunities to learn with fellow educators from a wide range of communities, learning environments, schools, grade levels and subject areas.
+The seminar will also offer specific thematic strands and time for small group learning opportunities based on professional focus and interest.
+There will be workshop strands in primary grades, middle school, high school and higher education presented by educators experienced in teaching students to ask questions.

-The seminar will offer participants an opportunity to:
+The seminar will offer you an opportunity to:

-- Deepen their understanding of the Question Formulation Technique™ (QFT™).
+- Deepen your understanding of the Question Formulation Technique™ (QFT™)

 - Explore the shift in practice that takes place when students are learning to ask their own questions